Tips for a healthier holiday

 Prepare your body

-Keep up a good strong fitness routine right up until you leave, that way you’ll be ready for a recovery week.
-So you’ll only need to keep up lower intensity exercises like walking, steady-paced swimming or cycling once you reach your holiday destination.
+Keep up a good fitness routine right up until you leave, that way you’ll be ready for a recovery week.
+You’ll only need to keep up lower intensity exercises like walking, steady-paced swimming or cycling once you reach your holiday destination.

 Try to keep a healthy diet before you set off – freshly cooked, well-balanced meals with plenty of varied, brightly coloured vegetables and fruits (containing the immune supportive vitamins A, C and E).
 Including natural yoghurt with beneficial bacteria will help you to fight off any nasty bugs you might encounter on your travels.

 Listen to music to reduce muscle tension and decrease stress hormones while you pack.
 Sing if you feel like it – you’re headed off on holiday!